 Costs – general

-Cuba offers the student on a medical elective an experience unobtainable anywhere else in the world, though compared to Africa and India, for example, Cuba has always been a relatively expensive destination.
+Cuba offers the student on a medical elective an experience unobtainable anywhere else in the world, though compared to Africa and India, for example, it is a more expensive destination because Cuba charges tuition fees.
 Once you get there, living in Cuba is relatively cheap.
-However, in addition to the costs of air travel and local transport, board and lodging, there are significant charges for tuition.

 Most of the costs quoted here which you pay in Cuba are quoted in Cuban convertible pesos (CUCs) with a conversion into £ sterling.
 The exchange rate is generally around £ 1.00 = 1.55 CUCs and 1.00 CUC = £ 0.64.
 Check the current exchange rate.

-The costs quoted are those current for 2013.
-Should they change, this page will be updated.
 In October 2013 it was announced that Cuba's dual currency system is to be abolished.
 No timetable has been set.
+It is unlikely that this will make much difference to visiting elective students.

 See the BMA's list of sources of funding for electives.